Sharing the Facts on Incontinence Myths

 There are many misconceptions and myths surrounding incontinence.
-To help people better understand some of the commonly misunderstood areas of incontinence, we’d like to share the facts.
+To help people better understand some of the commonly misunderstood areas of incontinence, Senior Continence Clinician Karina Smith shares the facts.

-BUSTED!
-Laxative use, even for long periods of time, is safe.
-If however you need to take laxatives regularly to open your bowels, you should seek medical advice to make sure there is no underlying cause for the constipation.
+Laxative use is safe, even for long periods, but if you need to take laxatives regularly to open your bowels, seek medical advice to make sure there is no underlying cause for constipation.

-MYTH 2.
 My child can’t be constipated because they’re always having accidents

-Interestingly, faecal soiling – more commonly known as pooing your pants – can be a sign of constipation with overflow, and should be the first thing to be ruled out in managing faecal incontinence.
+Interestingly, faecal soiling – more commonly known as pooing your pants – can be a sign of constipation with overflow.
+It should be the first thing to be ruled out in managing faecal incontinence.
 Treating constipation with timed toileting routines, fluids, dietary changes and appropriate medication can often resolve faecal incontinence.

-MYTH 3.
-Urinary incontinence is inevitable with ageing and child birth
+Urinary incontinence is inevitable with ageing and childbirth

-BUSTED!
-That’s far from the truth.
-Ageing and childbirth do increase the risk, but they aren’t always related.
-Urinary incontinence can be prevented, improved and/or resolved with the correct advice and assistance.
-It is important to seek help for urinary incontinence and not accept it as an inevitable fate.
-Fear of an accident and self-consciousness about odours, can inhibit the desire to leave the house, which can contribute to loneliness and depression.
+This is far from the truth.
+Ageing and childbirth do increase the risk, but they are not always related.
+Urinary incontinence can be prevented, improved and resolved with the correct advice and assistance.
+It is essential to seek help for incontinence and not accept it as an inevitable fate.
+Fear of an accident and self-consciousness about odours can impact anyone’s ability to leave the house, which can contribute to loneliness and depression.

-BUSTED!
-In fact, urine that is more concentrated due to lack of fluid intake can irritate the bladder and cause more serious problems such as infection and dehydration.
-In addition, inadequate fluid intake can cause constipation, which may also make matters worse.
+Absolutely not.
+In fact, urine that is more concentrated due to lack of fluid intake or water consumption can irritate the bladder and cause severe problems such as infection and dehydration.
+Further still, inadequate fluid intake can cause constipation, which can make matters worse.

-BUSTED!
-Incontinence is not a disease; it is a symptom or side effect of another medical condition.
-That’s why it is so important to check with your doctor/ healthcare professional if you experience any type of bladder or bowel control problem.
+Incontinence is not a disease, it is a symptom or side effect of another medical condition.
+That is why it is so important to speak with your doctor or healthcare professional if you experience any type of bladder or bowel control problem.